Optimisation of crops to enhance their food functionality traits for smart protein applications

 Crop development is the first stage of the plant-based value chain, which offers upstream solutions to tailor crops for smart protein applications.
 Selective breeding for crop traits that can improve its protein content, functionality, and organoleptic properties is a potential area for future exploration.

-- Plant-Based
+-

 - R&D

-- Crop Development
+- Crop development

 For more information, please see the following resources: